VincentTam/vincenttam.github.io/source/_posts/2016-03-21-approximation-of-a-bounded-simple-function-by-a-continuous-function.markdown

 ---
 layout: post
-title: "Approxation of a Bounded Simple Function by a Continuous Function"
+title: "Approximation of a Bounded Simple Function by a Continuous Function"
 date: 2016-03-21 10:12:06 +0800
 comments: true
 categories: math